 Other sources for help include your healthcare professionals; don’t be embarrassed to share that you need social and emotional support.
 Your doctor can help you identify and get connected with community resources.

-Look for help from your or your spouse’s job, your religious community, organizations you belong to, your school, and online resources for support- educational sites, forums, support groups.
-Although not as personal as face to face support, these are helpful if you are geographically isolated or mobility is difficult.
+Look for help from your or your spouse’s job, your religious community, organizations you belong to, your school, and online resources for support- educational sites, forums, and support groups.
+Although not as personal as face-to-face support, these are helpful if you are physically isolated or mobility is difficult.

 3. Reframe by refocusing on the positive rather than the negative.